hgueziri/FastDRaW-Segmentation/README.md

 This software is under the MIT License.
 If you use this code in your research please cite the following paper:

-H.-E. Gueziri, L. Lakhdar, M. J. McGuffin and C. Laporte "FastDRaW – Fast Delineation by Random Walker: application to large images", MICCAI workshop on Interactive Medical Image Computation (IMIC), Athens, Greece, (2016).
+H.-E. Gueziri, L. Lakhdar, M. J. McGuffin and C. Laporte "FastDRaW – Fast Delineation by Random Walker: application to large images", MICCAI workshop on Interactive Medical Image Computing (IMIC), Athens, Greece, (2016).

 @author Houssem-Eddine Gueziri